Vol. 2026 · The Rights · Special Edition

 You're a constituent of the rep who represents the district you live in.
 For your state legislator, that means the district covering your address.
 For your U.S. House member, the same.
 For your two U.S. Senators, the whole state.

-The Senate, in its rules, calls people who write from outside the state “petitioners” — itself revealing about who they assumed had standing in the first place.
+The Senate, in its rules, calls people who write from outside the state “petitioners.”
+That word choice reveals who they assumed had standing in the first place.

 Why the distinction matters operationally: most legislative offices use a Constituent Management System keyed to address and ZIP.
 Mail gets sorted by district before staff ever read it.
 Your contact is logged in the for-or-against tally that briefs your member before votes; non-constituent contact typically gets an auto-response and isn't included.
 House ethics guidance separately walls non-constituents off from casework support.

-This isn't a law — there's no statute that bars a member from reading mail from outside the district.
+This isn't a law.
+No statute bars a member from reading mail from outside the district.
 It's customary office practice.
 Think of “standing” here the way an office uses it, not the way a court does: the norm that says your office is set up to hear you specifically and count what you say.

 What you're allowed to ask for